nolangendron/tweeter/README.md

 # Tweeter Project

+This project was created during week 3 of the lighthouse labs web development bootcamp.

 Tweeter is a simple, single-page Twitter clone.

+Used the following to build:
-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Front-end: HTML, CSS, JavaScript, jQuery and AJAX Back-end: Node, Express and MongoDB

 ## Getting Started